-The choosen application types related to peer-to-peer (P2P) file sharing (a), proprietary conversational service (b), multi-user distributed P2P (c) and e.g., an HTTP-based streaming service (d).
+The chosen application types are related to peer-to-peer (P2P) file sharing (a), proprietary conversational service (b), multi-user distributed P2P (c) and e.g., an HTTP-based streaming service (d).

-More, detailed policy rules for above scenarios are indicated subclauses II.2.2.2.1 to II.2.2.2.5), which illustrate that the underlying policy conditions may be multifaceted, e.g.
+More, detailed policy rules for above scenarios are indicated sub-clauses II.2.2.2.1 to II.2.2.2.5), which illustrate that the underlying policy conditions may be multifaceted, e.g.

 "simple" by searching for a particular bit pattern,